Comprehensive Tax Reform Under H.R. 1 | Representative Jay Obernolte

 American Manufacturing Credit

-A 10% tax credit for companies that relocate production to the U.S. or build new domestic facilities.
+Creates a 10% tax credit for companies that relocate production to the U.S. or build new domestic facilities.
 Applies to capital expenses and wages.

 Made-in-America Deduction